danielgruber99/TwitterDataAnalysis/README.md

 for an entered topic through which he/she can browse.
 Moreover, he can analyse the polarity of each tweet.

+For more have a look at the Documenation at `docs/Documentation.pdf`.

 >**Table of Contents**
 >  - [Prerequisites](#Prerequisites)
 >  - [Installation](#Installation)